scality/eve/doc/source/services/artifacts.rst

 To upload an artifact, store all the files you want to upload in a single directory (e.g. artifacts/).

+Eve additionally requires the following mandatory rule to be implemented for each repository that requires artifacts upload:

+- :ref:`the script get_product_version.sh<get_product_version>` *must* exist
+  and *must* return a string of 3 or 4 integers separated by dots.

 Then add an Upload step and give it the name of the folder, like below:

 .. code-block:: yaml